blackflux/apollo-server-tools/README.md

 ### ArgValidationPlugin(cb: Function)

 Used to do extra processing on all arguments.
-Could be used
+Could be used e.g. to
-- to crop integers to a certain range
+- crop integers to a certain range
 - reject certain input by throwing from the callback

 See test and code for additional details.